Tag Archives: shady city

 “First thing’s first,” he went on.

-He approached another one of the rat cages and pulled out a white female named Lorry.
+He approached another one of the rat cages and pulled out a white female named Lovey.
 She squeaked quite fearfully in Billy’s grip.

 Billy dug his knife into the rodent’s belly.
 With a death croak he pulled the guts free.
 He flicked them onto his prisoner.